chelsinchaos/min-max/README.md

 ## Future Work

-- Extend the approach to other NP-complete problems
+- Extend the approach to other NP-complete decision problems
 - Explore real-world applications in logistics, supply chain optimization, and network design
 - Investigate integration with quantum computing
 - Develop dedicated hardware to enhance performance